 Find out How to Enhance Your Persuasion Skills with iRascal:

-You need a supermarket buyer to meet you on Thursday?
-You want supply chain to accept a derogation?
+Do you need a supermarket buyer to meet you on Thursday?
+Do you want the supply chain to accept a derogation?
 You’d like your colleague to help you with a project?
 Persuasion.
 Some people are good at it, some aren’t.
 It’s a skill, like any other, that can be developed.
 The only question is, ‘How much will it help you to be a better persuader?’.
 Here’s how to enhance your persuasion skills with ‘iRascal’:

 ‘iRascal’ is a mnemonic combining the legacy of our friends at Apple with the word rascal, which according to one dictionary definition, means to be ‘a little cheeky’.
 It is this that we believe is at the heart of being more persuasive, a little cheeky.
 The courage to ask, to put forward your point, or cunningly use a persuasion tool.